© 2017 Leo Salomaa

 Stand up 2 or 3 ap

-The only action a pinned down model may use.
+The only action a stunned model may use.

-The model recovers from being pinned down at the end of its activation if all of the quality rolls succeed.
+The model recovers from being stunned at the end of its activation if all of the quality rolls succeed.

 Standing up only costs 2 action points if another friendly model is within 3”.
 Otherwise it costs 3 action points.